 101 Basic Onlot Wastewater Treatment System Inspection Training Course

-Registration fee includes course materials, test fees, and meals (lunch both days).
-Registration closes July 8, 2021.
-Download PDF of Registration Brochure.
+Registration fee includes course materials, test fees, and meals (lunch/dinner).
+Registration closes September 22, 2022.

 Please Note: The skills of reading and writing are required prerequisites for training and for all candidates who will take the PSMA/NOF certification exam.
 PSMA/NOF-certified inspectors must be able to follow written instructions, record field measurements, write answers to questions and draw conclusions.
 Trainees must be able to complete the training and the exam without reading or writing assistance.
 Persons with disabilities should notify the PSMA Office in advance of the session, and reasonable accommodations will be made to assist in facilitating your participation.

 Be Prepared!
 All trainees should bring materials to take notes.
 A calculator will be beneficial.
 If you have inspection tools such as probe rods, flashlight, mirror, tape measure and gloves, please bring them.
-Training on Day 2 includes a field trip and requires you driving to nearby onlot systems with hands-on application of inspection skills.
+Training includes a field trip to nearby onlot systems with hands-on application of inspection skills.
 The field activity on Day 2 operates rain or shine.
 Dress appropriately for field conditions; bring a change of shoes.

 Certification Test: Students will take a multiple-choice test on the afternoon of Day 2.
 Students must pass with a grade of 70% or better to obtain their certification credential.
 The certification is valid for two years before re-certification is required.